-We have audited the accompanying financial statements of Loon Preservation Committee (a nonprofit organization), which comprise the statement of financial position as of March 31, 2021 and the related statement of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Loon Preservation Committee (a nonprofit organization), which comprise the statements of financial position as of March 31, 2023 and the related statements of activities and changes in net assets, cash flows and functional expenses for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Loon Preservation Committee as of March 31, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Loon Preservation Committee as of March 31, 2023 and the statements of activities and changes in its net assets, cash flows and functional expenses for the year then ended in accordance with accounting principles generally accepted in the United States of America.